Home Compare AZE.BR vs SHW

 Azelis Group vs The Sherwin-Williams Company: Which Stock Looks Stronger in 2026?

-The Sherwin-Williams Company holds the cleaner structural position, with the lead spread across stability and profitability.
-Azelis still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
+The Sherwin-Williams Company holds the cleaner structural position, with the lead spread across profitability and stability.
+Azelis does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

-The clearest separation starts in stability, but profitability adds another real layer to the result.
-The Sherwin-Williams Company leads by 36 points on the overall comparison score.
+The clearest separation starts in profitability, but stability adds another real layer to the result.
+The overall score gap is 39 points in favour of The Sherwin-Williams Company.

 INDUSTRY COMPARISON